 The DHS Program routinely collects geographic information in all surveyed countries.
 Using GIS, researchers can link DHS data with routine health data, health facility locations, local infrastructure such as roads and rivers, and environmental conditions.

 Biomarkers are objective physical or biologic measures of health conditions.
-For years, DHS surveys have gathered data on height and weight to evaluate nutritional status of women and children.
+For years, DHS surveys have gathered data on height and weight to evaluate nutritional status of women and children and collected blood samples to test for HIV, anemia, malaria, and other biomarkers.
+In all, DHS surveys have performed more than 10 million biomarkers tests.

 Protecting the Privacy of DHS Survey Respondents